 Here is how the picture came straight out of the camera with lens correction applied:

 This is how it looked after conversion to B&W in Luminar:

-Luminar app is so intuitive and easy to use it really gets one’s creative juices flowing and I must have created five or six different versions of the file before discarding the rest and keeping this one.
-This app is really fun to use and the learning curve is not as steep as with other tools.
+Luminar app is so intuitive and easy to use.
+It really gets one’s creative juices flowing, and I must have created five or six different versions of the file before discarding the rest and keeping this one.
+This app is fun to use, and the learning curve is not as steep as with other tools.
 If you are getting serious about photography and Lightroom or other software intimidates you, this app would be a perfect reason to make the leap without fear and frustration.
 All it is lacking is a picture browser/catalog functionality (DAM), which is coming later in 2018 as a free update.

 I loaded this picture with lots of filters (many of them very subtle), such as advanced contrast, soft glow, Orton effect, soft focus, and went heavy-handed on dodge and burn brush, aiming for dark, ominous mood of the picture.
 Mission accomplished.
 The guys at LifePixel put a breath of new life into my old broken camera and its second life is about to be whole lot more fun than the first one.
 I can already tell.